Modern Slavery Policy

 Our compliance with the Modern Slavery Act 2015 and success in implementing these policies will be reviewed annually by the Management Team and Board of Directors at a Board Meeting.

-Training will be provided to all Product Managers to ensure they understand our policy and how to identify warning signs.
-We will also include information in our familiarisation trip briefing for all staff that are travelling within our supply chain so that they are aware of the risks and know to be aware of the warning signs and what these might be.
+Training will be provided to all Destination Managers to ensure they understand our policy and how to identify warning signs.
+We will also include information in our familiarisation trip briefing for all staff that are traveling within our supply chain so that they are aware of the risks and know to be aware of the warning signs and what these might be.